ArdaTuzn/Simon-Tatham-Puzzle-Game/README.md

 game_test – run unit tests
 game_solve – auto-solve puzzles
 game_sdl – GUI version using SDL
+game_random - Create a randomly generated puzzle by specfying the dimensions

 Error Handling
 Library functions assume valid arguments; input validation is done at a higher level.
 To catch errors during development, the assert() macro is used.
 Assertions are removed in RELEASE mode for performance.

+Build and Run
+To compile the project in the terminal:

+mkdir build
+cd build
+cmake ..
+make

+Executables will be created inside the 'build/' directory.
+You can then run them as:

+./game_text (for text representation)
+./game_solve
+./game_sdl (for graphical sdl representation) ./game_random
+./game_test